data-preservation-programs/slingshot/participants/Panfil.md

 ## (5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

-We provide the data from our IDC switch log Now.
+We provide the data from the IDC switch log Now.
+And the data is open and readable to the public for education purpose.

 ## (6) How much data are you planning to store to the Filecoin network during the Slingshot competition?